bennettstone/magic-min/README.md

     * 'remove_comments' => true/false (defaults to true)
 7. Generate hashed filenames based on file generation time.
 Allows for better cachebusting without the use of query string version numbers
     * 'hashed_filenames' => false/true (defaults to false)
+8. Automatically output the results of operations taken by MagicMin to the javascript console.
+Same as calling $minified->logs(), but without needing to add an explicit call to the "logs()" function
+    * 'output_log' => false/true (defaults to false)

 ```php
 require( 'class.magic-min.php' );